Why trust Thompsons Solicitors with your Road Traffic Accident claim?

 If you are unfortunate enough to be involved in a road traffic accident, you may be entitled to road accident compensation.

-Whether you were involved in a road accident and hurt as a driver or a passenger in a car, on a bus or coach, or were injured as a pedestrian or cyclist, Thompsons Solicitors’ specialist road traffic accident solicitors can help.
+Whether you were involved in a road accident and hurt as a driver or a passenger in a car, on a bus or coach, as a pedestrian or cyclist, or were involved in a road traffic accident at work, Thompsons Solicitors’ specialist road traffic accident solicitors can help.

 One of the things that sets Thompsons Solicitors apart from other law firms is our commitment to always standing up for the injured or mistreated.
 We refuse to act for insurance companies - our focus is on supporting those who have been injured.
 And it's been that way since we first started in 1921.